hyojunguy/face-analysis/README.md

 python app.py ./input_images ./output_images
 ```

-This command processes all images in the `input_images` folder, predicts their gender and age, and saves them in `output_images/Male` or `output_images/Female` with a filename format of `age_genderProbability_originalFilename.extension`.
+This command processes all images in the `input_images` folder, predicts their gender and age, and saves them in `output_images/Male` or `output_images/Female` with a filename format of `age_originalFilename.extension`.

 ### Output